polyrainbow/neno/README.md

 ### Local mode

-In local mode, NENO stores the data in a directory of your choice on your local machine (could be a cloud storage directory for example).
-This is possible thanks to the [File System Access API](https://web.dev/file-system-access/) that is now available in Chromium-based browsers (Chrome, Edge, Opera, ...) and hopefully soon in Firefox, too.
+In local mode, NENO stores the data in a directory of your choice on your local machine (could be a cloud storage folder for example).
-In local mode, no notes data is transmitted to the server.
+In local mode, no note data is sent to the web server.
 To run NENO in local mode, you do not need a Node.js server.
 You only need a web space capable of serving static files via HTTPS.